Software: Low Disk Space Script

 By default, this script will check for one hard drive, and that this hard drive has at least 10% of available space remaining.
 To customise this for any number of hard drives, and a minimum percent of your choosing, open the script and modify the first 3 values under "change these settings" to whatever you like.

-- To set the minimum amount of free space you'd like to check for, change the property next to "set minimumFreeSpacePercentage to" from the default of 10 to what you'd like
+• To set the minimum amount of free space you'd like to check for, change the property next to "set minimumFreeSpacePercentage to" from the default of 10 to whatever you'd like

 How can I set it so that it checks automatically?

-I'm sure there are programs that can run AppleScripts periodically, but I find it just as easy to set a simple appointment (every hour / day / week / whatever) in iCal, and tell it to run this script.
+I'm sure there are programs that can run AppleScripts and Applications periodically, but I find it just as easy to set a simple appointment every hour/day/week/whatever in iCal (or Calendar as it is now known in Mountain Lion), and tell it to run this application.

-To do this in iCal, use the following instructions:
+To do this in iCal/Calendar, use the following instructions:

-- Select "Run script" from the alarm menu
+4. Select "Open File" from the alarm/alert menu

-- Navigate to the location of your AppleScript
+6. Navigate to the location of your application file created above

-Note - iCal does not have to be open for this to occur.
+Note - iCal/Calendar does not have to be open for this to occur.

 How much is it?